chelseadole/thundergolfer.github.io/about.md

 ### Professional

-I am a Staff Software Engineer at [Brex](https://www.brex.com/), and the tech lead of the Data Storage team.
-As part of Data Storage, I provide organizational guidance about database access and system design, build automation and infrastructure, and perform query optimization across hundreds of databases.
+I am a Database Engineer at [Citadel](https://www.citadel.com/).
+At Citadel, I provide organizational guidance about database access and system design, build automation and infrastructure, and optimize performance.

 Beyond my 9-5, I am an avid public speaker in the Postgres world.
 I love nerding out about technical writing, exchanging on-call war stories, and the zen feeling of marking JIRA tickets as "Complete".

 ### Personal

-I was born and raised in Seattle, and recently moved back after several years living across Europe & Asia.
+I was born and raised in Seattle, and recently moved to New York City.
 In my spare time, I love to read, spend time with my friends and family, DJ jazz music, and dance lindy hop.

 Some of my favorite things include: when cat a chooses to sit on my lap, the jazz standard "Moonglow", hosting parties, anything Legend of Zelda, solo travel, coffee, and people who write good documentation.